About Betsy Todd, MPH, RN

 This epidemic was by far the largest and most geographically widespread Ebola epidemic to date, with approximately 28,000 cases (suspected, probable, or confirmed) and more than 11,000 deaths in Liberia, Guinea, and Sierra Leone, the three hardest-hit countries.
 The seven other countries affected account for a combined total of 34 confirmed (and two probable) cases and 15 deaths.

 According to a recent WHO report, these numbers include (through March of this year) 815 confirmed or probable cases among health care workers, more than half of whom were nurses or nurses’ aides.
-(Doctors and medical students made up about […]
+(Doctors and medical students made up about 12% of […]

 Do Schools Still Have Nurses?